ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 ## Issues and Feature Requests
 * If you are faced with any bugs or have feature requests for this adapter, please create an issue within the GitHub issue section of the adapter at [github](https://github.com/rg-engineering/ioBroker.heatingcontrol/issues).
 Any feedback is appreciated and will help to improve this adapter.

+### What is Sentry.io and what is reported to the servers of that company?
+Sentry.io is a service for developers to get an overview about errors from their applications.
+And exactly this is implemented in this adapter.

+When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to Sentry.
+All of this helps me to provide error free adapters that basically never crashs.

 ## Changelog

+### 0.5.1 (2020-05-22)
+* (René) log a warning if actors are configured but UseActors are off
+* (René) sentry added
+* (René) some hints in admin

 ### 0.5.0 (2020-05-03)
 * (René) see issue #101: sensor close delay added (similar to already existing sensor open delay)